Jellyfish-Insights/aurelia/run_on_docker.md

 configuration).

-1. Create an `appsettings.json` file on the `andromeda` folder with a text editor.
+1. Create an `appsettings.json` file on the `andromeda` folder with a text editor of your preference.
+For illustrate the process, we will be using vim.
 You can create and open the file with the vim editor executing the following command on a terminal:

     ```bash
     vim appsettings.json